EW-10/IBM-Capstone/README.md

 7. Link to above notebook with Folium on nbviewer.org in order to view completed Folium maps
 8. spacex_dash_app7_completed.py -- completed Python file for SpaceX dashboard application
 9. IBM Capstone: ML Prediction
-10. dataset_part_1_data_wrangling.csv -- a csv file used for the data wrangling stage (IBM Capstone: SpaceX Data Wrangling, #3 above)
+10. dataset_part_1_data_wrangling.csv -- a csv file used for the data wrangling step (IBM Capstone: SpaceX Data Wrangling, #3 above)
 11. Spacex_dataset_SQL.csv -- a csv file used for the SQL queries (IBM Capstone: EDA with SQL, #4 above)
-12. dataset_part_2_data_visualization.csv -- a csv file used for the EDA and data visualization stage (IBM Capstone: EDA and Data Visualization, #5 above)
+12. dataset_part_2_data_visualization.csv -- a csv file used for the EDA and data visualization step (IBM Capstone: EDA and Data Visualization, #5 above)
-13. spacex_launch_geo_folium.csv -- a csv file used for the launch sites locations analysis with folium stage (IBM Capstone: Launch Sites Locations Analysis with Folium, #6 above)
+13. spacex_launch_geo_folium.csv -- a csv file used for the launch sites locations analysis with folium step (IBM Capstone: Launch Sites Locations Analysis with Folium, #6 above)
 14. spacex_launch_dash.csv -- a csv file used for the spacex_dash_app7_completed.py dashboard application (#8 above)
-15. dataset_part_2_ML.csv -- a csv file used for ML predictive analysis - classification (IBM Capstone: ML Prediction, #9 above)
+15. dataset_part_2_ML.csv -- a csv file used for the ML predictive analysis - classification step (IBM Capstone: ML Prediction, #9 above)